nus-cs2103-AY2324S1/ip/docs/README.md

 ### Adding a ToDo: `todo`

 Adds a ToDo to your list of tasks.
 A ToDo is a task that must be done with no fixed deadline or start/end date.
+- The task description must not contain the character `|`.

 Format:
 `todo [task description]`